mdecicco/ts-native/README.md

 No existing scripting languages that I could find really do it for me.
 Since reinventing wheels is one of my favorite pastimes I decided that creating my own and modeling it after my favorite language was a worthwhile endeavor.

-It's been four years since I started, and this is now the 4th iteration of this project.
+It's been five years since I started, and this is now the 4th iteration of this project.
 I've learned a lot along the way, and the last iteration felt _so_ close to being what I wanted.
 It worked beautifully but I just didn't feel safe embarking on any new and exciting projects using it as a foundational component.
 This 4th iteration still needs a lot of polish... and it shows...
 But I feel as though it is actually feasible to bring it to the standard of quality that I dream of.
 I've put more work in by now than I think it would take to achieve this goal.